On top of Haleakala

 “Take a couple of deep breaths,” I said.
 Then I took off to get more pictures.

 But where was Ken?
-I hurried back to the car and there he was.
+I hurried back to the car and there he was, still leaning on the hood.
 I dragged him over to the sign that said, “Elevation 10,023 feet," and asked another tourist to take our picture.

 Looking back, it’s amazing to see how good Ken looks in that photo.
 A minute later, as I was thanking our volunteer photographer, Ken was bending over.
 Then he was popping a nitroglycerin pill.